-The Corporation also sponsors a supplemental executive retirement plan.
-The total plan liability is \$11,960 and \$12,456 for the years ended September 30, 2014 and 2013, respectively, and is included in accrued expenses and current portion of self-insurance and employee retirement plans based on the expected payout dates.
+The Corporation also sponsors various supplemental executive retirement plans.
+The total liability for these plans is \$14,087 and \$13,288 for the years ended September 30, 2015 and 2014, respectively, and is included in accrued expenses and employee retirement plans based on the expected payout dates.
+The Company funded \$1,430 and \$1,328 of the liabilities for these plans as of September 30 2015 and 2014, respectively, and recorded these amounts in other noncurrent assets.

 The Corporation also offers an Executive and Physician Income Deferral Plan (457B), which is 100% employee-funded.
-The plan assets and liabilities for September 30, 2014 and 2013, are \$54,669 and \$45,959, respectively.
-These amounts are included in other noncurrent assets and employee retirement and deferred compensation plans for the years ended September 30, 2014 and 2013, respectively.
+The plan assets and liabilities for September 30, 2015 and 2014, are \$59,033 and \$54,755, respectively.
+These amounts are included in other noncurrent assets and employee retirement and deferred compensation plans for the years ended September 30, 2015 and 2014, respectively.